 Owned and Operated by Parents of a Child with Autism

-The founders of Lighthouse Autism Center, Gregg and Sandy Maggioli, have a son named Victor.
-Their son Victor was diagnosed with Autism in 2003.
+The founders of Lighthouse Autism Center, Gregg and Sandy Maggioli, have a son named Victor, who was diagnosed with autism in 2003.
 They understand the struggle that you go through as a parent when you are told that your child has autism.